Ngonal/IT-Lab-Portfolio/Layer 3 - Network/Variable-Length-Subnetting-and-Reachability/README.md

     </tr>
     <tr>
       <th align="left" colspan="6" style="padding: 10px 12px; background-color: #eaeef2; border-bottom: 1px solid #d0d7de; text-align: left;">
-        <b>📋 Scenario:</b> A new site requires an additional subnet carved from the previously allocated 192.168.1.0/24 address space.
-One of the existing /26 subnets must be subnetted into the maximum number of subnets supporting at least 8 hosts each.
-The last of those subnets must then be further subnetted into /30s to accommodate point-to-point links while conserving address space.
+        <b>📋 Scenario:</b> A 192.168.1.0/24 network was previously subnetted into four equal /26 subnets to support an initial deployment.
+A newly installed site requires an additional subnet carved from the same address space — one of the existing /26 subnets must be broken down into the maximum number of subnets supporting at least 8 hosts each.
+The last of those resulting subnets must be further subdivided into /30s to accommodate point-to-point links and conserve address space.
       </th>
     </tr>
   </table>